mytechnotalent/STM32F401_EEPROM_Driver/README.md

 /**
  * @brief   Entry point for EEPROM driver initialization and main loop.
  *
- * @details This function initializes the GPIO and I2C peripherals for EEPROM communication
+ * @details This function initializes the GPIO and I2C peripherals for EEPROM
  *          communication and enters an infinite loop.
-All code and comments are tailored
+All code and comments
- *          for EEPROM.
+ *          are tailored for EEPROM.
  *
  * @param   None
  * @retval  None